EvangelionEnjoyer/project_c/README.md

 ## Content
     - create.php
         - Allow the user to create an account for the website.
-        - Allow to add a new game into the database.(administrator)
+        - Allow to add a new game into the database.(administrator only)
         - functionType & Payload
         - example:
     - read.php